Privacy Policy

 Everything you enter - water logs, workouts, reading, diet check-offs, progress photos, and challenge history - is stored in a local SQLite database on your device.
 The Drome home-screen widget reads and writes that same on-device database; nothing about that sharing leaves your phone.

 Your device backups work the way Apple designed them: if you use iCloud Backup or an encrypted local backup, Drome's data is included in that backup under your Apple account, governed by Apple's privacy policy.
-Drome itself never uploads anything.
+Without an account, Drome itself uploads nothing.

 Photos

 Progress photos you take or attach in Drome are stored on your device only.
-Drome does not upload them anywhere and accesses only the photos you explicitly choose.
+Drome does not upload them anywhere - including when sync is on - and accesses only the photos you explicitly choose.

 Export and backup